Qumulo/docs/_includes/content-reuse/cnq-guide-azure/deployment-agnostic-cluster-persistent-storage.md

 1. Log in to Nexus and click **Downloads > {{site.cnq.nexusDropDown}}**.

-1. On the **Azure** tab and, in the **Download the required files** section, select the Qumulo Core version that you want to deploy and then download the corresponding Terraform configuration, Debian package, and host configuration file.
+1. On the **Azure** tab and, in the **Download the required files** section, select the Qumulo Core version that you want to deploy and then download the corresponding Terraform configuration, Debian package.

 1. In an Azure Storage Account Container named `qumulo`, create the `images` directory.
 Within this directory, create another directory with the Qumulo Core version as its name.
 The following is an example path: